Here are 13 tips on how to stay cool in Las Vegas during the hot summer months:

 4. Go to a museum

-Las Vegas has several museums that offer a break from the heat and has interesting things to look at.
-Check out the Mob Museum in Downtown Las Vegas, Nevada State Museum at Springs Preserve, DISCOVERY Children's Museum , Las Vegas Natural History Museum or, if you like a good scare, Zak Bagans' The Haunted Museum .
+Las Vegas has several museums that offer a break from the heat and have interesting things to look at.
+Check out the Mob Museum in Downtown Las Vegas, Nevada State Museum at Springs Preserve, DISCOVERY Children's Museum, and Las Vegas Natural History Museum.
+There's also Zak Bagans' The Haunted Museum and the Museum of Dream Space for selfie lovers in the Grand Canal Shoppes.

-Most casinos are very well air conditioned.
+Most casinos are very well air-conditioned.
 Find one that has penny or nickel slots and you can easily spend a few hours in comfort.
+Additionally, bingo is a fun and inexpensive way to pass a couple of hours or more.
+The Plaza has the only bingo room in downtown Las Vegas.
+Both Arizona Charlie’s locations offer bingo.
+The Gold Coast and Red Rock Resort also have bingo.

-If you need to cool down quick, visit Minus5 Ice Experience.
-Visits are limited to 30 minutes though because of the cold.
+If you need to cool down quick, visit a Minus5 Ice Experience.
+Visits are limited to 30 minutes though because it is so cold.
 The entire bar is made of ice, even the glasses.
-There are 2 locations.
+There are 3 locations -- Mandalay Bay, Venetian and The LINQ Promenade.

 9. Go window shopping

 Las Vegas has become a shopper's paradise in recent years.
-There are many malls to choose from including ones favored by locals ( Meadows Mall and Boulevard Mall are two) and the fancier malls on the Las Vegas Strip ( Fashion Show , Forum Shops at Caesars , Miracle Mile Shops etc.).
+There are multiple malls to choose from including Fashion Show, Forum Shops at Caesars and Miracle Mile Shops on the Las Vegas Strip and Meadows Mall, Boulevard Mall and Galleria at Sunset mall.

 The High Roller has 28 climate-controlled, glass-enclosed cabins.
-The ride lasts for 30 minutes.
+The ride lasts for 30 minutes and the views from 550 feet in the air are super awesome.
+It also offers a one-of-a-kind cocktail experience.